endymion1818/deliciousreverie-2023/src/content/posts/end-of-many-things.md

 ---
-title: "Ends of All Things"
+title: "Ends of Many Things"
 description: "Seismic shifts in my life have meant this blog is becoming more about my personal interests.
 And I'm happy about that.
 I hope you will be along for the ride."
 tags:
   - personal
-datePublished: 2026-06-11
+datePublished: 2026-06-14
 ---
 I'm still reeling from this, so I hope it comes across with a sort of journalistic stoicism.